-Professor Bader (b.
-1971) works on hardware-aware algorithms in computational science and engineering and in high performance computing.
-His main focus is on the challenges imposed by the latest supercomputing platforms and the development of suitable efficient and scalable algorithms and software for simulation tasks in science and engineering.
-His research group is located at the Leibniz Supercomputing Center.
+Prof. Bader (* 1971) works on hardware-aware algorithms in computational science and engineering and in high performance computing.
+In particular, he focuses on challenges imposed by latest supercomputing platforms, and the development of suitable efficient and scalable algorithms and software for simulation tasks in science and engineering.
+The corresponding research group is therefore located at the Leibniz Supercomputing Centre.

 Key Publications (all publications)

 Uphoff C, Rettenberger S, Bader M, Madden EH, Ulrich T, Wollherr S, Gabriel AA: "Extreme Scale Multi-Physics Simulations of the Tsunamigenic 2004 Sumatra Megathrust Earthquake".
 SC '17: Proceedings of the International Conference for High Performance Computing, Networking, Storage and Analysis.
 Denver, USA.
 12 - 17 November 2017: 21.Abstract